carlvilla/Multi-CTBNCs/README.md

 <a id="2">[2]</a>
 C. Villa-Blanco, A. Bregoli, C. Bielza, P. Larrañaga, F. Stella.
 Structure learning algorithms for multidimensional continuous-time Bayesian network classifiers.
 In: <em>Proceedings of The 11th International Conference on Probabilistic Graphical Models</em>; volume 186 of Proceedings of Machine Learning Research.
 PMLR, 2022:313–324.

+<a id="3">[3]</a>
+C. Villa-Blanco, A. Bregoli, C. Bielza, P. Larrañaga, F. Stella.
+Constraint-based and hybrid structure learning of multidimensional continuous-time Bayesian network classifiers [Manuscript submitted for publication].
+2023.

+<a id="4">[4]</a>
+University of Essex, Institute for Social and Economic Research.
+British household panel survey: Waves 1-18, 1991-2009. [data collection].
+8th edition.
+2018. doi: 10.5255/UKDA-SN-5151-2.